marcgibbons/django-rest-swagger/README.md

 Thanks to [BNOTIONS](http://www.bnotions.com) for sponsoring development time and for being an awesome place to work, play & innovate

-Many thanks to Tom Christie & all the contributors who have developed Django REST Framework
+Many thanks to Tom Christie & all the contributors who have developed [Django REST Framework](http://django-rest-framework.org/)

-The Python & Django communities

 ## Contributors
 * Marc Gibbons (@marcgibbons)